open-telemetry/opentelemetry.io/content/en/blog/2024/integrate-datadog-traces-into-otel-stack/index.md

 level.
 In this scenario, developers cannot use other OTel solutions, like traces, to analyze data before sending it to Datadog.

-## Structuring an Observability Stack with Datadog
+## Structure an observability stack with Datadog

-When we instrument an API with Datadog SDKs, we need to send the telemetry data to an agent, and then this agent sends your telemetry to Datadog servers.
+When you instrument an API with Datadog SDKs, you must send the telemetry to an agent, and then this agent sends your telemetry to Datadog servers.

 ```mermaid